-Litigation Funding Comparative Guide - - Australia
+Litigation Funding Comparative Guide

 2.1 How mature is the market for legal finance in your jurisdiction?
 What types of commercial litigations and/or arbitrations may be funded by a third party?

-Modern litigation funding was pioneered in Australia.
+Australia was a pioneer in modern litigation funding.
 Hugh McLernon and John Walker – who founded Australia's largest domestic funder, IMF (Australia) Limited, in 1998 – began funding cases in the mid-1990s.
 IMF listed on the ASX in 2001, became IMF Bentham and is now the leading multinational litigation financier, Omni Bridgeway Limited (ASX:OBL).

 As such, the Australian market is both mature and experienced in the use of litigation funding.
 There are no specific legal restrictions on the types of cases or claims, whether in civil litigation or arbitration, that may be funded by a third party in Australia.